MichaelCurrin/jekyll-actions-quickstart/sample_site/choices.md

 ### Add token

-The instructions require you to set the variable `JEKYLL_PAT` using your Personal Access Token.
+The instructions require you to set the variable `JEKYLL_PAT` using your PAT (Personal Access Token).

 {% raw %}